 Career so far?

 Wide-ranging!
 Originally completely in elite sport (Rugby League and football) with Stockport County FC, Warrington Wolves RLFC, Hull KR RLFC, Salford City Reds RLFC, Oldham Athletic FC – the last 3 as Head Physiotherapist.
-I then went into private practice and then Occupational Health at Jaguar Land Rover before opening Your Health Roots with Ruth here at The Waterside in Didsbury 2 years ago to provide health and well-being care as we believe it should be.
+I then went into private practice and then Occupational Health at Jaguar Land Rover before opening Your Health Roots with Ruth and here at Kingfisher Health Club we feel we are ideally placed to provide health and well-being care as we believe it should be.

 The person in front of me as cheesy as that sounds!
 I have worked with a wide variety of people, all ages and from all walks of life and each and every one has had something to teach me.
 See below